Kinoma/SourceDocumentation/pins.md

 ![](http://www.kinoma.com/create/img/front-pinmap.png)

 There are another 50 pins on the back (Figure 2).
-The majority of the back pins are fixed-function, with eight of them mirroring the pin configuration on the front-Left pins.
+The majority of the back pins are fixed-function, with eight of them mirroring the pin configuration on the front-left pins.
 Specifically, front-facing pins 51 to 58 are mirrored on the back pins; the mirrored pins are labeled “Front-Left” in Figure 2.
 The back pins operate at 3.3 volts, except as noted.

 **Figure 2.** Back Pins